 The following criteria must be met for such an adjustment to be made:

-If a transfer pricing adjustment is necessary following the conclusion of an enquiry, but the disadvantaged person has already submitted a return for the relevant period, then the disadvantaged party will be able to amend their return to take account of the compensating adjustment.
+If a transfer pricing adjustment is necessary following the conclusion of an enquiry, but the disadvantaged person has already submitted a return for the relevant period, then the

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.